jhessin/novel/metal-mage/notes/races/ali-kai.md

 Their symbiotic form (or Kai) has healing capabilities and can regenerate almost anything.
 They cannot survive long without a host as they have no circular-vascular system of their own yet they require oxygen like any brain.

+They are typically found trading in advanced technology for magical baubles.
+They are sound tradesman and can usually be depended upon to keep their word enev when it is only verbal.